Ryder-07/AVAX-MOD-1/README.md

 # AVAX-PROOF-Module-1
-# DeFi Kingdom Clone on Avalanche

-Welcome to the thrilling world of blockchain-based gaming!
-This project is a DeFi Kingdom clone built on the Avalanche blockchain.
-Players can collect, build, and battle with digital assets, earning rewards through various in-game activities.
+Welcome to the AVAX-PROOF-Module-1 for the Metacrafters

 ## Getting Started